kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 10 - Ziggurat of Kauket/Areas - Level 10.md

 ### 10-5: Ancient Hole

-The corridor is badly damaged here, with a mini cave-in on the northeast side and numerous ancient blast marks along the walls.
-More significant is the crater that blocks access down the corridor; it is 25’ deep but only 20’ wide.
-A rickety bridge of reeds, vines, and fungal fibers spans the hole, anchored to the walls on either side of the hole.
-On either side of the bridge is an upturned giant mushroom cap containing a pile of rotting viscera from unknown creatures.
-On the south side of the hole is a pile of ropes woven from the same mix of vines and reeds; the heqeti use it to pull the neo-otyugh from the hole if necessary.
+* The corridor is badly damaged here, with a mini cave-in on the northeast side and numerous ancient blast marks along the walls.
+	* A crater blocks access down the corridor; 25’ deep but only 20’ wide, spanned by a rickety bridge of reeds, vines, and fungal fibers, anchored to the walls on either side.

-The hole is inhabited by a large neo-otyugh.
+		* The hole is inhabited by a large neo-otyugh.
 The heqeti feed it scraps from sacrifices and other victims.
-Given sufficient warning, the heqeti in 10-3 and 10-4 use the ropes to haul the neo-otyugh out of the hole to aid them in repelling intruders.
-The bottom of the hole is covered with several feet of biological rubbish, including skins, bones, bits of leather equipment, and so forth.
-Amid the debris are four heqeti stone spear-heads, three barbed heqeti arrows coated in Kauket’s vision (see Arden Vul items), and a bardiche +1, +4 vs heqeti.
+		* The bottom is covered with several feet of biological rubbish (skins, bones, bits of leather, etc).
+Amid the debris are 4 heqeti stone spear-heads, 3 barbed heqeti arrows coated in Kauket’s vision (av items), and a bardiche +1, +4 vs heqeti.
+	* On either end of the bridge is an upturned giant mushroom cap containing a pile of rotting viscera from unknown creatures.
+	* On the south side of the hole is a pile of vine-ropes the heqeti use it to pull the neo-otyugh from the hole if necessary.
+* Given sufficient warning, the heqeti in 10-3 and 10-4 use the ropes to haul the neo-otyugh out of the hole to aid in repelling intruders.

 1 neo-otyugh: SZ L; AL N; AC 0; MV 60’; HD 11; HP 71; #AT 3; Dmg 2-12/2-12/1-3.
 Special attacks: disease.
 Special defenses: never surprised.

 ### 10-6: Crossroads Encampment

-A contingent of heqeti hoppers under the command of a lesser builder are stationed in this badly damaged crossroads.
-The northern side of the intersection is badly damaged, with the pebbled, oily stonework giving way to rough natural granite.
-The heqeti are working here to try to uncover some of the lost areas to the west and south, and have recently broken through to area 10-8.
+* A contingent of heqeti hoppers under the command of a lesser builder are stationed in this badly damaged crossroads.
+	* The northern side of the intersection is badly damaged, with the pebbled, oily stonework giving way to rough natural granite.
+	* The heqeti are working here to try to uncover some lost areas to the west and south, and have recently broken through to 10-8.
+* The encampment includes:
+	* 3 baskets woven of vines (holding dried fish, dried mushrooms, and dried sausage)

-The encampment includes three baskets woven of vines, a portable bathing pool composed of a 10’x4’ carapace of some underground creature, and numerous digging tools (mattocks, sledges, shovels).
-The baskets hold dried fish, dried mushrooms, and dried sausage.
+	* A portable bathing pool composed of a 10’x4’ carapace of some underground creature
+	* Numerous digging tools (mattocks, sledges, shovels).

 10 heqeti hoppers (see new monsters), as 4th-level fighters: SZ M; AL CE; AC 5; MV 60’, 150’ swimming; HD 4; HP 31, 30, 28, 26, 25, 24, 23, 22, 21, 20; #AT 2; Dmg 2-7 (spear), 1-6
 (bite).
 Special attacks: hop; +1 to damage due to STR; toxic skin (paralysis for 1-2 rounds).
 Special defenses: psionic resistance; immune to sleep, charm, hold, and water/ice.

 1 heqeti builder (see new monsters), 6th/6th-level fighter/cleric of Rimmaq-Isfet: SZ M; AL CE; AC 1; MV 90’, 120’ swimming; HD 6; HP 46; #AT 1; Dmg 4-9 (short sword +2 of wounding).
 Constant abilities: infravision.
 Special attacks: +1 to damage due to STR; toxic skin (paralysis for 1-2 rounds).
 Special defenses: psionic resistance; immune to sleep, charm, hold, and water/ice.
-Possessions: heqeti mail armor (-2 to AC); short sword +2 of wounding, amulet of natural armor +2 (see new magic items).
-Spells: bless, command, cure light wounds, light, fear; chant, hold person (x2), silence 15’ radius, speak with animals; dispel magic, curse.
+* Possessions: heqeti mail armor (-2 to AC); short sword +2 of wounding, amulet of natural armor +2 (see new magic items).
+* Spells: bless, command, cure light wounds, light, fear; chant, hold person (x2), silence 15’ radius, speak with animals; dispel magic, curse.

 ### 10-7: Broken Lesser Obsidian Gates